Blog article

 Current Shiller P/E Ratio: What the Numbers Show

-As mentioned previously, the current Shiller P/E Ratio for the S&P 500 is 39.90 as of December 2025.
-This represents the second-highest level in over 140 years of market data, exceeded only by the dot-com bubble peak of 44.19 in December 1999.
+As of early 2026, the Shiller P/E Ratio for the S&P 500 sits at approximately 38.2, according to GuruFocus.
+This remains the second-highest sustained level in over 140 years of market data, exceeded only by the dot-com bubble peak of 44.19 in December 1999.

 To put this in perspective: